NeutralAXIS/NeutralAXIS.github.io/docs/ETABS/ETABS API/4_Gridlines.md

 | `spacing_y`            | float  | Distance between grid lines in the Y direction (meters).    |

 #### **Creating the Grid**:
-- The function `SapModel.File.NewGridOnly()` will create the grid using the parameters provided above.
+- The function `EtabsModel.File.NewGridOnly()` will create the grid using the parameters provided above.
 - It sets up both the horizontal (X) and vertical (Y) grid lines, as well as the building's floor heights, including a specific height for the bottom floor.

 #### **Error Handling**: